gavinhenderson/FindMyPast-Primes/README.md

 ## What I am pleased with
 Aspects of the project I am proud of:
 * The unit tests I wrote before I built the prime generation
+* Being able to about up to 4 million primes
 * The sieve of Eratosthenes implementation
 * Adding TravisCI builds to track my build status
 * The general structure of the project